Thursday, December 19, 2024

 Photos Shared on What's App by Members of Our FFI Tour Group

-We continued our journey to Chefchaquen, a city in the Rif Mountains known for its striking blue buildings.
+We continued our journey to blue city of Chefchaquen in the Rif Mountains known for its striking blue buildings.

 Chefchaouen in Rif Mountains